Return to Hockey FAQ

 What should I expect at the rink?

 Toronto Leaside Girls Hockey will be screening and tracking our members during sanctioned on- and off-ice activities.
-Various arenas may also have a screening and tracking procedure in place, which Wildcat participants need to adhere to.
+Various arenas may also have a screening and tracking procedure in place, as well as vaccination policies, which Wildcat participants need to adhere to.
+We anticipate more information regarding how to submit proof of vaccination and other details to be available in the weeks to come.
 Masks are required inside the arena, except during on-ice activities.
 We are expecting locker rooms and benches to be available.
 These will follow a social-distancing protocol.
-Spectators will be allowed in the arenas.
+Spectators will be allowed in some arenas.
 Capacity limits will be posted at each facility.
 Masks and social-distancing is required, along with the aforementioned Wildcat screening and tracking.
 We are currently developing a process for tracking spectators.
 Until that point, the team safety managers will be responsible for this.

 Are there any restrictions?

-The OWHA is not yet allowing game play.
+The OWHA is allowing exhibition play but not regular season play as of yet.
 Aside from this, teams are allowed their full rosters on the ice for practices.
 Intrasquad scrimmages are also allowed.
 Facilities may have their own requirements for on-ice capacity and social-distancing rules.

 What is the role of the safety manager (TSMs)?